Alabama Hills at Sunset near Lone Pine, California

 Mono Lake., California

 Between Lee Vining and Bridgeport, to the east is the ghost town of Body.
-This town is up in the White Mountains and is only accessible part of the year.
-Now a part of the Park service, Body is a historical treat.
+This town is up in the White Mountains and is the only accessible part of the year.
+Now a part of the Park Service, Body is a historical treat.

 There you have it, a brief tour of 395 highlights from 30 years of exposure.
 Truly one of the best trips a photographer can take, and I’ve only scratched the surface.